How to Become an Offshore Paramedic: A Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary Expectations

 What Does an Offshore Paramedic Do?

-The primary job of an offshore paramedic is to treat work-related injuries and illnesses among crew members of offshore oil rigs.
+The primary job of an offshore paramedic is to treat injuries and illnesses among crew members of offshore oil rigs.
+Typical EMT training will come in handy in these environments, but specialized training for this unique locale will also be necessary.

 - Treating wounds and injuries